 One other note regarding label reading: Be careful about serving sizes.
 The serving size listed on the label may not be what you normally consume.
 If the portion you eat is smaller or larger than the stated serving size, you will need to adjust the carbohydrate total accordingly.
 If a serving size is 1/2 cup and you have 1 cup, you will need to double the carbohydrate amount.

 As useful as food labels are, they can only help when they are available.
-Unpackaged foods such as fresh fruits and vegetables, many baked goods, restaurant foods, and prepared foods such as those sold at a deli or salad bar typically do not carry a label.
-For these types of foods, a printed or electronic nutrient listing can really help, and several are readily available in book or booklet form, on the Internet, or as downloads to a personal computer or digital assistant.
+Unpackaged foods such as fresh fruits and vegetables, many baked goods, restaurant foods and prepared foods such as those sold at a deli or salad bar typically do not carry a label.
+For these types of foods, a printed or electronic (online or app-based) nutrient listing can really help.
 Some include comprehensive nutrient information for the foods listed, while others list only certain nutrients, such as carbohydrate and fiber.

 Many of these listings are based on the USDA’s National Nutrient Database for Standard Reference, which is itself searchable online.
 Some books and brochures are small and light enough to carry with you for help with food decisions when grocery shopping or dining out.
-Similarly, some electronic listings can be downloaded to a personal digital assistant, so you never have to be without needed nutrient information.
-Information on fast-food items is included in most lists, but you can also check the Web sites of individual restaurants, most of which post nutrient information for their menu items.
+CalorieKing is a popular one.
+Bookstores usually carry several books of carb (and other) nutrient listings, but you can also ask your dietitian or diabetes educator for samples.
+There are a variety of free smartphone apps that provide detailed nutrient information, including CalorieKing, MyFitnessPal, and Calorie Mama.
+A paid app called Figwee estimates carb and other nutrients based on a photo that you take of your food items.

 Here are some common “measuring devices” that can be used to mentally calculate portions: